Below are tentative dates and deadlines for Fall, Spring, and Summer. Dates are subject to change; so please confirm final dates with program staff.

 Partial scholarships are available for students in credit-bearing programs.
-If you’ve been admitted to the Washington Semester Program and are seeking scholarship funds, visit the Scholarships page for more information on how to obtain a scholarship.
-Students admitted to the Washington Semester Summer Internship Program will automatically be evaluated for scholarship eligibility; partial scholarships may be available for summer students enrolled in 3-6 AU credits.
+If you’ve been admitted to the Washington Semester Program or the Washington Semester Summer Internship Program and are seeking scholarship funds, visit the Scholarships page for more information on how to obtain a scholarship.

 After an applicant is admitted and submits a deposit for the program, they will work with the Director of Experiential Education, who will offer guidance on resumes, cover letters, and the internship search process.

 Fall and spring students will additionally have access to our internship database, which has over 5,000 unique, current internship postings.